NaviOSS/NaviOS/README.md

     - init ramdisk with some programs written in zig (find it in bin/)

 currently using the [limine](https://limine-bootloader.org/) bootloader

+# structure
+- `/build.rs` contains code that builds the final iso
+- `/src` contains code that is executed on `cargo run` only runs the built iso using qemu for now
+- `/kernel` contains the kernel code, written in rust
+- `/kernel/src/arch/x86_64` x86_64 specific code such as syscalls, interrupts, x86_64 initing...
+- `/libc` contains libc code written in zig
+- `/bin` contains init ramdisk programs that is compiled on your os then copied to the init ramdisk in the final iso, written in zig
+- `/macros` contains some additional rust proc macros to automatic some stuff...

 # roadmap
 note: i dont know much about osdev (this is my first OS), stuff prefixed with ? is missing info and more stuff may be added in the feature